-- 2. If a student misses a quiz due to an absence or lateness, the quiz cannot be made up. - 3.
-To avoid disrupting class, students will turn off pagers and cell phones during class.
-If a special circumstances merits leaving a cell phone or beeper on, please discuss with the professor prior to the start of class.
+- 5. Following this format, every week (starting week 3) students will present their work to be critiqued and be prepared to critique the work of fellow students.
+Active participation in the internal peer-review process (that is, providing feedback to other's work in class as scheduled) will be 20% of the final grade. - Exams.
+There will be quizzes throughout the semester place on Blackboard.
+These will be on assigned readings, and the purpose of the quizzes is to encourage students to stay on top of their readings.
+Quizzes account for 5% of the final grade. - F. Interruptions and distractions.
+To avoid disruptions, students will turn off pagers, cell phones and other electronic devices during class.
+If special circumstances merit leaving a cell phone or beeper on, please discuss with the professor prior to the start of class.
 Laptops will be used regularly in class.
-Students are encouraged to use the laptop only for class purposes and to refrain from using them for anything unrelated to the class.

-G. Summary of Class Requirements:
+Students are encouraged to use the laptop only for class purposes and to refrain from using them for anything unrelated to the class. - G. Summary of Class Requirements:

 Attendance & Participation 10%

 Timely submission/resubmission of proposal sections 20%

-Peer Reviewer Role 20%
+Peer Řeviewer Role 20%

 Final, complete proposal 45%

 Unannounced Quizzes 5%

 TOTAL 100%